jabraham777/Gesture_Controlled_Robotic_Car/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RnTC0cEu_lU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my final milestone, I was able to produce a fully functional product :
+For my final milestone, I was able to code and produce a fully functional product:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- Since my previous milestone I was able to use the synced Bluetooth modules in order to transmit and receive code based on the values presented by the accelerometer
+- Based on the tilt of my hand, the accelerometer would produce a value that would be categorized into 5 thresholds: Forward, backward, left, right, and stop

 ## Code
 Here is the basic code for my car (Arduino Uno).